SSharroufna/Memories-App/README.md

-## Note: This projects is still in progress, the expected finish date is Oct 8.

 # App Overview

-The App built using React, Node.js, Express & MongoDB.
 From it's name "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives and share it with others.
+The user must sign up/sign in to post a new memory or edit an exsiting one.

 ![app.png](https://github.com/SSharroufna/Memories-App/blob/main/app.png)